YOU SHOULD WORK WITH ME IF.....

 You are a seeker, ready to take your healing journey deeper and awaken to your wholeness.
 You long for greater intimacy with yourself and in your relationships.
-You know more satisfying communication and connection is possible with those you love and work with.
+You know more satisfying communication and connection is possible with those you love, work with, and engage with.

 — I got you.

 The things you struggle with; emotional, psychological, or spiritual; your unconscious and bodily responses to stressful or new situations, conflicts with friends and family, and a pattern of difficulty putting your needs first or even knowing what they are.
 All these things ask for greater awareness, deeper embodiment, and personal-growth — an awakening into your worth.